clubfest/crooked-piano/readme.md

 ## TODO

-* Filter out redundant notes
+* upload the song without changes and allow replay

+* create checkboxes that remove noisy tracks
-* Divide the segments smartly
+* Fill in the best shift
-  * Find out where the big jumps are both melodically and rythmically for each track
+* Add slow recording